coffeedev-js/idle-cafe/README.md

 **Dating mechanics** = The developement status of the logic behind the core "dating side" of the game.<br>
 **Dating implementations** = The implementation of various dating elements and characters into the existing logic.<br>
 **Non-Core mechanics** = Gameplay elements that are a neat addition to the game, but are not required for the core game experience.<br>
 **Visuals** = Shows the developmental status of the visuals in the game.
-These visuals are needed to make the UI into an actual nice looking game and for the character sprites.
+These visuals are needed to make the UI into an actual nice looking game and also the character sprites.